department-of-veterans-affairs/lighthouse-charon/README.md

-# Vistalink API
+# Charon API

-This Vistalink API provides a simplified mechanism for executing VistA RPC.
+This Charon API provides a simplified mechanism for executing VistA RPC.
 The REST API allows business applications the ability interact with VistA without the complexity of integrating EJB technology.
-The Vistalink API also provides RPC broadcasting, allow an application to invoke an RPC across a number of VistA instances simultaneously.
-In particular, the Vistalink API will discover relevant VistA sites for a patient.
+The Charon API also provides RPC broadcasting, allow an application to invoke an RPC across a number of VistA instances simultaneously.
+In particular, the Charon API will discover relevant VistA sites for a patient.

 ![components](src/plantuml/vl-api-components.png)